MS365 OneDrive - Dynamic Access via Drive ID

 Add the desired data fields to the view table.

-In the view table, add a button with a jump target to the view page with the MS365 OneDrive control.
+In the view table, insert a button that links to the view page containing the MS365 OneDrive control.

 8. Save and publish the application.